jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 # Save to a file and execute

     @@@ gherkin
-    Feature: Don't let anonymous people use the PHP filter In order to prevent site hacking
+    Feature: Do not let anonymous people use the PHP filter In order to prevent site hacking
       As a site owner
       I need to know that my site is properly configured

       Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                      # FeatureContext::clickLink()
           And I follow "Read more"                                                     # FeatureContext::clickLink() Then I should not see "You may post PHP code.
 You should include <?php ?> tag"
       # FeatureContext::assertPageNotContainsText()

     1 scenario (1 passed)
     4 steps (4 passed)